FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 Continue to 6.1.

-6.1 MSSP estabilishes the containment phase.
+6.1 MSSP communicates directives and guidelines.
+> [!IMPORTANT]
+> MSSP is now leading.

-Follow MSSP directives and guidelines.
+> Follow MSSP directives and guidelines.

+Continue to 6.1, with priority to 6.

-On breach, EIR handbook Alert plan is now in effect.
+6.1 On breach, EIR handbook Alert plan is now in effect.

 Client, Box, must receive an executive summary.